MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 #### <a id="monitoring-row-versioning-and-the-version-store"></a> Monitor row versioning and the version store

-For monitoring row versioning, version store, and snapshot isolation processes for performance and problems, [!INCLUDE [ssNoVersion](../includes/ssnoversion-md.md)] provides tools in the form of Dynamic Management Views (DMVs) and performance counters in Windows System Monitor.
+For monitoring row versioning, version store, and snapshot isolation processes for performance and problems, [!INCLUDE [ssNoVersion](../includes/ssnoversion-md.md)] provides tools in the form of Dynamic Management Views (DMVs) and performance counters.

 ##### DMVs